armory/documentation/_operator_reference/security.md

 - `enabled`: true or false.
 - `client`:
   - `clientId`: The OAuth client ID you have configured with your OAuth provider.
   - `clientSecret`: The OAuth client secret you have configured with your OAuth provider.
+Supports encrypted value.
   - `accessTokenUri`: The access token uri for your OAuth provider.
   - `userAuthorizationUri`: The user authorization uri for your OAuth provider.
   - `clientAuthenticationScheme`: The client authentication scheme for your OAuth provider.